What It Could Mean If You Have UTI Symptoms But A Normal Urine Culture

 1. A UTI That The Test Isn't Detecting

-If you think you might have a UTI that's not being detected, your doctor may be able to do a PCR laboratory test, says Rice.
-Jennifer Linehan, M.D., urologist and associate professor of urology and urologic oncology at the John Wayne Cancer Institute at Providence Saint John’s Health Center in Santa Monica, tells Bustle that another type of test called Next-Generation Sequencing (NGS) is even more accurate.
+If you think you might have a UTI that's not being detected, your doctor may be able to do a PCR laboratory test, Dr. Rice says.
+Jennifer Linehan, MD, urologist and associate professor of urology and urologic oncology at the John Wayne Cancer Institute at Providence Saint John’s Health Center in Santa Monica, tells Bustle that another type of test called Next-Generation Sequencing (NGS) is even more accurate.

 2. Urethra Irritation From Sex

-"I have many patients with urethritis after intercourse who believe they have UTIs, but when I culture before and after, the cultures are negative," says Rice.
+"I have many patients with urethritis after intercourse who believe they have UTIs, but when I culture before and after, the cultures are negative," Dr. Rice says.
 People sometimes even call the UTI-like symptoms you can get from sex "honeymoon cystitis."
 If this is what you're dealing with, the symptoms should go away within a few days without antibiotics.
-"Often, if I prescribe natural supplements and bladder pain relief medications, the symptoms are limited to less than 24 hours," says Rice.
+"Often, if I prescribe natural supplements and bladder pain relief medications, the symptoms are limited to less than 24 hours," Dr. Rice says.

 3. Interstitial Cystitis

-Interstitial cystitis is a chronic bladder condition that mimics many of the symptoms of UTIs — bladder and/or urethra irritation, frequent urination, and a constant feeling like you have to pee — but it's not caused by an infection.
-It's unknown what causes it, and the causes may be different for different patients.
+Interstitial cystitis (IC) is a chronic bladder condition that mimics many of the symptoms of UTIs — bladder and/or urethra irritation, frequent urination, and a constant feeling like you have to pee — but it may not be caused by an infection.
+It's unknown what causes it, and the causes are different for different patients.
 Some have visible damage to the bladder lining that appears to be causing the discomfort, but others don't.